wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

 Associate (or update) a line to a user.

-The user will be the main user of the line if no other user is currently associated to the line.
-Else, the user will be a seconday user.

 Note that, on update, if the user is associated to a different line (i.e. different line ID):